John Stalker: Career

 Stalker was born in the Miles Platting district of Manchester, attended Chadderton Grammar School, and joined the Manchester City Police as a cadet in 1956.
 He joined the CID in 1961 and was promoted to the ranks of Detective Sergeant (1964), Detective Inspector (1968) and Detective Chief Inspector (1974).
 At age 38 he became the youngest Detective Chief Superintendent in Britain (1978).
 He attended the Senior Command Course at the Police Staff College, Bramshill in 1979.
 He was appointed Assistant Chief Constable of the Greater Manchester Police in 1980.
-A graduate of the Royal College of Defence Studies, during which he travelled around the world studying terrorism and crime from an international perspective.
-During his career he served in the Serious Crime Squad, the Bomb Squad and the Drugs Squad.
+A graduate of the Royal College of Defence Studies, he travelled around the world studying terrorism and crime from an international perspective.
+During his career, he served in the Serious Crime Squad, the Bomb Squad and the Drugs Squad.
 He also spent a short period of time as a consultant to Millwall F.C., advising on methods to curb their well-documented problem with hooliganism.